MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/New-MgUserInferenceClassificationOverride.md

----
+﻿---
 external help file: Microsoft.Graph.Mail-help.xml Module Name: Microsoft.Graph.Mail online version: https://learn.microsoft.com/powershell/module/microsoft.graph.mail/new-mguserinferenceclassificationoverride
 schema: 2.0.0
-ms.prod: mail
 ---

 # New-MgUserInferenceClassificationOverride

 ## SYNOPSIS
 Create an override for a sender identified by an SMTP address.
-Future messages from that SMTP address will be consistently classifiedas specified in the override.
+Future messages from that SMTP address will be consistently classified\nas specified in the override.
 Note

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaUserInferenceClassificationOverride](/powershell/module/Microsoft.Graph.Beta.Mail/New-MgBetaUserInferenceClassificationOverride?view=graph-powershell-beta)

 ## SYNTAX